 Pretreatment data collection is foundational to the pavement preservation effort to relate the performance of the various treatments and treatment combinations to the pretreatment condition of every subsection.
-Thereafter, the collection of regular MAP-21 based pavement condition data makes it possible to quantify the life extending and condition imroving benefits as a function of varying levels of pretreatment condition.
+Thereafter, the collection of regular MAP-21 related pavement condition data makes it possible to quantify the life extending and condition imroving benefits as a function of varying levels of pretreatment condition.
 Data collection practices for the southern sections do not change seasonally, but winter weather reduces the data collection frequency for the northern sections.
+Plans will be finalized in the next quarter to build new cold recycle sections near MnROAD.